Last Updated on July 5, 2023

 *** First Month Living in a Van – 2016 ***

-I am writing this story by the beach, sitting in my lounge chair, with the laptop in hand which is awesome but living full time in a class B RV has its downsides.
+I am writing this story by the beach, sitting in my lounge chair, with the laptop in hand which is awesome but living full-time in a class B RV has its downsides.

 It’s been a month that I’ve been living in my RV, and it definitely has great benefits like never being in a rush or punching a time clock.
 I don’t have to hurry home after work or run back home to change before a night out on the town.
 This gives you an incredible amount of extra time.
-You don’t even realize in your daily life, how much times it takes to always head back home to either eat, get dressed, or even sleep.
+You don’t even realize in your daily life, how much time it takes to always head back home to either eat, get dressed, or even sleep.
 The RV also has a toilet and shower so no going home or searching for the necessary equipment for natural functions.

 After living one month in my Class B RV, these are my downsides:

 1) Occasional loneliness

 There is all this extra time to spend on one’s self, but the solitude can be real.
 When I was working 40 hours a week, I didn’t go anywhere during weeknights.
 I would go to work and then back home.
 You don’t even notice that besides your coworkers, there are days sometimes when you don’t spend time with anyone else.
 Now, I have all this extra time and sometimes I feel lonesome.
 I try to organize and attend weekend camping events.
 I also spend some time with friends and that helps.

 Even though most parks, resorts, and state parks, can offer full hookups, they are more expensive than just parking on the street.
 I spent a few days on the beach in a State Park without hook-ups but to make sure to get my phone and laptop charged I need to use my generator, but it’s loud and annoys me.
 I usually use it for a couple of hours, charge my things then turn it off.
 Most parks don’t allow generator usage after 8 pm.
 I do have solar panels that keep my battery charged but to use the regular 110 to charge my laptop would require an inverter (looking into buying and installing one now).